zlatinb/muwire/README.md

 ./gradlew clean assemble
 ```

-If you want to run the unit tests, some of which will fail, type
+If you want to run the unit tests, type
 ```
 ./gradlew clean build
 ```